DIRTY AIR = DIRTY SKIN

 As a matter of fact, this is a concerning and widespread issue as nearly 90% of the world’s population breathes air containing a high level of pollutants (WHO, 2017).
 In 2019, air pollution was considered by the World Health Organization to be the biggest environmental health risk to humans.
 While the level of pollution outdoors is very concerning, we also face heavy pollution indoors.

 Indeed, according to a study carried out by the National Air Quality Testing Services, the air inside our very homes is almost three times more polluted than outside.
-To illustrate, this is due to toxic compounds found, for instance, in cleaning products, home furnishings, and even building materials as well as emissions by some cooking appliances.
+To illustrate, this is due to toxic compounds found in cleaning products, home furnishings, and even building materials as well as emissions by some cooking appliances.

-Alarmingly, air pollution affects many organ systems such as cardiovascular, pulmonary, central nervous, reproductive, and integumentary (skin, hair, nails, and exocrine glands) systems.
-Moreover, it plays an increasing causation role in our most common skin diseases such as acne, hyperpigmentation, atopic dermatitis, psoriasis, and even premature aging (Araviiskaia et al., 2019).
+Alarmingly, air pollution affects many organ systems such as cardiovascular, pulmonary, central nervous, reproductive, and integumentary systems (skin, hair, nails, and exocrine glands).
+Indeed, pollution plays an increasing causation role in our most common skin diseases such as acne, hyperpigmentation, atopic dermatitis, psoriasis, and even premature aging (Araviiskaia et al., 2019).

 Furthermore, major air pollutants on the skin include solar ultraviolet radiation (UVR), polycyclic aromatic hydrocarbons (PAHs), particulate matter (PM), volatile organic compounds (VOCs), nitrogen oxides (NOx).
 Ozone (O3) and also cigarette smoke.